mark-grimes/NetworkManagerCpp/README.md

 # NetworkManagerCpp

-C++ bindings on top of the C libnm library to control NetworkManager.
+C++ bindings on top of the C libnm library to control [NetworkManager](https://developer.gnome.org/NetworkManager/stable/NetworkManager.html).

+Very much in alpha.
+I'm mostly playing around to see if it's worth sticking with NetworkManager for my devices.

 ## Licence